department-of-veterans-affairs/va.gov-team/products/identity-personalization/onsite-notifications/dot-indicator/research/dot-indicator-research-plan.md

 ### Prepare
 Please schedule a 15-minute kick-off session between us and Perigean.
 Potential dates and times for kick-off meeting:
-TBD
+3/1/24 1PM ET and on, 3/4/24 any time, 3/6/24 (specific times subject to change), 3/7/24 (specific times subject to change)

 Pilot session info:
-* Pilot participant email: TBD
+* Pilot participant email: Steven Straily, steven.straily@agile6.com
-* Date and time of pilot session: TBD
+* Date and time of pilot session: 2/23/24

 ### Length of sessions
-* Session length: 30 minutes
+* Session length: 45 minutes
 	* For the screen reader session, please schedule it for 60 minutes
 * Buffer time between sessions: 30 minutes
 * Maximum Sessions per day: 4
+* If testing is able to begin early, March 5th cannot have any sessions scheduled

 ### Availability
-TBD
+From the week of March 11th and onward, availability is open.

 ## Team Roles
 Please list the people who will be serving in each role.